 The CyberPeace Builders is a network of corporate volunteers providing free assistance to Non Governmental Organizations (NGOs) protecting vulnerable populations anywhere in the world.
-This is a unique contribution to building cyberpeace.

 The CyberPeace Builders program provides free pre- and post-incident assistance to NGOs in critical civilian sectors, such as healthcare, water and sanitation, food and agriculture, energy, information, etc. Pre-incident assistance includes provision of security assessments, awareness raising and incident-response capability building, training NGOs so they know how to respond, and who to contact.
 Post-incident assistance revolves around security hardening – tools, techniques, and best practices – to avoid reinfection.
 Support services are also provided such as data protection and privacy, communication, etc.